strapi/documentation/developer-docs/latest/concepts/models.md

 ## Model options for plugins

-Inside the key `pluginsOptions` you can specify options used by a plugin.
+Inside the key `pluginOptions` you can specify options used by a plugin.

 - `content-manager`:
   - `visible`: The content-type is visible on the left menu of the content-manager.
 Default: `true`.